Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes: Introduction

+As a first application in \Cref{section:geometries}, we study the geometric structure of carbon nanotubes.
+From a mathematical point of view, the geometry of carbon nanotubes has also been studied using reduced models based on geometric Ansätze \cite{MaMuPiSt16, Mainini_2017, Friedrich_2019}.
+However, for carbon nanotubes, except for such reduced and simplified models, mathematical proofs about the structure of local minimizers are scarce.
+This makes carbon nanotubes a natural test case for the application of our method.
+Moreover, experimental and theoretical studies indicate that geometric features such as diameter, chirality, bond lengths, bond angles, and the way the tubes are capped influence the mechanical and electronic properties of carbon nanotubes \cite{dresselhaus2001carbon, meyyappan2004carbon, Kanamitsu2002, MaMuPiSt16, Favata2016, Odom2000}.
+For a given model, our computer-assisted approach provides a way to rigorously study these geometric differences.

-In \cref{section:interactions}, we analyze how different interaction potentials influence diameters, bond lengths, and angles.
-Using the well-known empirical Tersoff potential \eqref{eq:energy_tersoff} \cite{PhysRevB.37.6991,PhysRevLett.61.2879}, we rigorously count the number of distinct bond lengths and bond angles in a local minimizer.
-We then compare this with results from a mathematically motivated potential \eqref{eq:energy_epsilon} designed to examine the role of differentiability in the geometric properties of the tube.
-While we focus on specific examples for clarity of presentation, our method applies more broadly to other geometries and interaction potentials.
+We apply our method to several nanotube geometries.
+As a consequence of the computer-assisted proof, we obtain rigorous bounds (error bars) on the coordinates of each atom.
+These bounds let us demonstrate geometric differences between tubes and derive rigorous bounds for quantities that depend on the coordinates, such as the energy.
+Using the harmonic interatomic potential \eqref{eq:energy_harmonic}, we study how different chiralities and cap configurations change the geometric features of the tube.
+We then use the well-known empirical Tersoff potential \eqref{eq:energy_tersoff} \cite{PhysRevB.37.6991,PhysRevLett.61.2879,Marchant2023} to examine how the choice of interaction potential influences diameters, bond lengths, and bond angles.
+With this potential, we rigorously count the number of distinct bond lengths and bond angles in a local minimizer, and we compare these results with those obtained from a mathematically motivated potential \eqref{eq:energy_epsilon} designed to study the role of differentiability in the geometry of the tube.

+Our method applies broadly to other geometries and interaction potentials.
+For example, the carbon nanotube analysis can be applied to other carbon allotropes such as fullertubes~\cite{Koenig_2020,Stevenson_2024} and cyclocarbons~\cite{Kaiser_2019}, and to more complex macromolecules, as long as the interaction potential is given by an analytic or piecewise-analytic expression.
+We believe the examples presented, particularly for carbon nanotubes with Tersoff bond-order potentials, serve as a proof of concept for this approach.
+In particular, they open a path toward adoption for more complicated modern potentials.